Galveston Property Tax Rates: 2026 Rates by City, School District & Taxing Entity

 Note: The $100,000 homestead exemption only applies to school district taxes.
 The city and county may offer their own smaller exemptions.
 Your actual bill depends on which entities tax your property and what exemptions you've filed.
 Learn more about how appraised value, assessed value, and taxable value work.

-Why Your Galveston County Property Tax Bill May Be Higher Than Expected
+Why Your Galveston Property Tax Bill May Be Higher Than Expected

 Even if tax rates stay flat or decrease, your bill can increase because: